SuvedhaRenganathan/M1_ProjectGoal/1_Requirements/README.md

     1)STRENGTH - * Easy Accessible and time saving
                  * Cost Efficiency

-    2)Weakness - * High Maintanance
+    2)Weakness - * High Maintenance
                  * Needs high storage capacity

     3)Opportunities - * Risk can be avoided
                       * Highly beneficial

     4)Threats - * Pricing issues may arrise
-                * Attaks may be created to the data
+                * Attacks may be created to the data

 # 4W's and 1'H
      When - It can be used when there is a manual procedure done in pharmacies where - It is implemented in pharmacy management system who -  Pharmacies,Medicals
-     what - Used to store and record all the activities done in the pharmacy
+     what - Used to store and record all the activities done in the pharmacy How - It can perform add,update,delete and display the number of medicines in the record

 # High Level Requirements
     User can be able to add and modify the data of the medicine User shall be able to delete,search,manage and display the total number of medicine data.